Objectives for Sonic Design Damping Feet

 The Swedish audio society "Ljudtekniska Sällskapet" has taken measurements that

-put on hard feet.
-They also found that spikes contribute both measurable and audible
+if put on hard feet.
+They also found that spikes contribute both measurable

 Image 1 - At top - Sinus signal 125 Hz to the speaker.
 Below shows floor movement,